wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/180-letter-hay-to-warwick-smith.md

 ---
+doc_date: '1968-05-11'
+doc_num: 180
+doc_order: 180
+naa_refs:
+- naa_barcode: 31698760
+  naa_control_symbol: 1970/4521
+  naa_series: A452
+  reference: '[NAA: A452, 1970/4521]'
-title: "180 Letter, Hay To Warwick Smith"
+title: Letter, Hay To Warwick Smith
-volume: "Volume 26: Australia and Papua New Guinea, 1966–1969"
+vol_full_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
-doc_id: 9688
 vol_id: 26
-doc_date: 1968-05-11
-barcode: 31698760
+vol_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
 ---

-# 180 Letter, Hay To Warwick Smith

 Canberra, 11 May 1968

-Further to my letter LH.l010 of 16th April1 and following discussions in Canberra earlier this week,2 I wish to make the following recommendations in respect to outstanding constitutional matters.
+Further to my letter LH.l010 of 16th April[1](#f1) and following discussions in Canberra earlier this week,[2](#f2) I wish to make the following recommendations in respect to outstanding constitutional matters.

  _Organisation of departmental responsibility in the House of Assembly_

 On consideration I recommend that the following Departments be represented by Official Members: